Embodied Ecology

 Date: 10-15th February, 2026

-Investment: Course only is $2,000, or with accomodation there are tiered prices from $2,500 to $3,000.
+Investment: Course only is $2,000, or with accommodation there are tiered prices from $2,500 to $3,000.
+Please reach out if you’re wanting to set up a payment plan.

 You’ll receive: